rlaphoenix/Slipstream/README.md

 ## Usage

-To run Slipstream, type `pslipstream` into Terminal, App Launcher, or Start Menu.
+To run Slipstream, type `slipstream` into Terminal, App Launcher, or Start Menu.

 ## Working with the Source Code